Chinese folk religion: 19th–20th century

-These policies were the background for those implemented by Communist Party after winning the Chinese Civil War and taking power in 1949.
-The Cultural Revolution, between 1966 and 1976 of the Chairman Mao period in the PRC, was the most serious and last systematic effort to destroy the ancient Chinese religion, while in Taiwan the ancient Chinese religion was very well-preserved but controlled by Republic of China (Taiwan) president Chiang Kai-Shek during his Chinese Cultural Renaissance to counter the Cultural Revolution.
+The Cultural Revolution, between 1966 and 1976 of the Chairman Mao period in the PRC, was the most serious and last systematic effort to destroy the ancient Chinese religion, while in Taiwan the ancient Chinese religion was very well-preserved but controlled by Republic of China (Taiwan) president Chiang Kai-shek during his Chinese Cultural Renaissance to counter the Cultural Revolution.

 Chinese government holds ceremony in honor of the Yellow Emperor on the 2021 Qingming Festival, reported by CNS.

-After 1978 the ancient Chinese religion started to rapidly revive in China, with millions of temples being rebuilt or built from scratch.
+After the adoption of the 1978 constitution, ancient Chinese religion started to rapidly revive in China, with millions of temples being rebuilt or built from scratch.
+Like ancestor veneration, territorial cults re-emerged, often having acquired more features of Buddhist practice.

 Since the 1980s the central government moved to a policy of benign neglect or in regard to rural community life, and the local government's new regulatory relationship with local society is characterised by practical mutual dependence; these factors have given much space for popular religion to develop.
-In recent years, in some cases, local governments have taken an even positive and supportive attitude towards indigenous religion in the name of promoting cultural heritage.
+Resurgence of folk religion has varied by region.
+Central Zhejiang is among the areas with substantial increase in folk religious practices following the Mao era.

+Worship of the Yellow Emperor increased substantially in the 1980s, especially with the financial support of overseas Chinese.

+The reconstruction of temples reached a high point of activity from the 1990s to the early 2000s.
+Women frequently took a lead role in the efforts to fundraise for and organize temple re-building.
+Estimates hold that between the end of the Mao era and 2016, from one to million temples had been rebuilt or restored.

+21st century

 Instead of signaling the demise of traditional ancient religion, China and Taiwan's economic and technological industrialization and development has brought a spiritual renewal.

+In recent years, in some cases, local governments have taken positive and supportive attitudes towards indigenous religion in the name of promoting cultural heritage.

+Through the religious policy of Xi Jinping's administration, the state has taken a more favorable view towards folk religion, encouraging the registration of temples and emphasizing their value as part of traditional Chinese culture.
+Previously, few temples were able to obtain registered legal status, often by registering as Buddhist or Daoist sites.
+Following policy changes in the Xi administration, folk religion temples can register as folk belief activities sites (minjian xinyang huodong changsuo).